kyamagu/matlab-serialization/README.md

 Usage
 -----

-Use `serlialize` to encode arbitrary matlab variable.
+Use `serialize` to encode arbitrary matlab variable.
 The function returns encoded variable as a `uint8` array.

     >> x = randn(1,4)